The reviews are in!

 Haley’s performances in New York as Rosalinde in Strauss’ Die Fledermaus, received great praise and it is quickly becoming one of her signature roles.
 “As Rosalinde, Haley Sicking is nothing short of a star: a tireless, secure soprano that managed to be both voluminous and flexible.”
 (Parterre box) Voce di meche also wrote: “If the role of Rosalinde could have been better portrayed by anyone but stunning soprano Haley Sicking, we have yet to imagine it.
 Her comedic skills are prodigious and her lusty soprano shone in the Czardas.”

 Haley made her Carnegie Hall debut as a soloist in Rutter’s Requiem and the world premiere of Glasgow’s Requiem.
 She has recently had the honor of returning to this beautiful hall to perform the world premiere of a new piece, Gloria, composed by Michael Glasgow.
 Since performing a concert tour in China including operatic and musical theatre repertoire in 18 different cities, Haley has become a frequent guest artist in cities all over China.
 Haley has recently returned from performing a concert of operatic scenes and selections in Guatemala and is currently preparing for her work as Euridice in Orfeus, by Nmon Ford, which will make its premiere at Opera Carolina in August and is set to run at Lincoln Center in 2025.
 She is also excited about her upcoming engagement with American Baroque Opera where she will perform the title role of Cleopatra in Giulio Cesare, by Handel.
-Haley will be the soprano soloist in several upcoming concerts including Vaughan Williams Hodie, Haydn’s Creation, Considering Matthew Shepard, and Handel’s Messiah.
+Haley will be the soprano soloist in several upcoming concerts including Vaughan Williams’ Hodie, Haydn’s Creation, Considering Matthew Shepard by Craig Hella Johnson, and Handel’s Messiah.
 Haley has recently had the honor of being included in a new upcoming Netflix Series about Extraordinary people, she will have a guest appearance on an upcoming Country Music Network Series, and a guest segment on the Dallas Music Network spotlight series.